 This will give you time to learn how Dynamics 365 MRP is generating suggestions without overwhelming you with the noise and details of your entire supply chain and purchasing needs.

 Once you have your head wrapped around Lot for Lot, it’s time to move to more complex MRP activities.
 You can start using Lot accumulation periods (also called Period Supply), Forecasts, Reorder Points, and other features.
 Maybe you can set up separate warehouses and use inter-warehouse transfer orders for replenishment.
 They sky is the limit.

-Dynamics 365 MRP and MRP in Business Central is a critical part of a proper inventory control system.
+Dynamics 365 MRP and MRP in Business Central is a critical part of a proper business central inventory control system.
 There are numerous YouTube videos outlining key areas of the function of Business Central on Sabre Limited's channel.

 If you need help with Dynamics 365 MRP, give us a call at: (519) 585-7524 x.45 or contact our team.
 We're excited to talk with you soon!